 Because this step occurs outside of Feathr, we cannot provide platform-specific guidance or screenshots.
 However, as mentioned above, the steps to add these records are virtually identical for every registrar, it just depends on what you click to get there.

 If you will be performing this task yourself and it is foreign to you, start by searching the web or your domain registrar's help articles for "how to add domain records to registrar X." This is an essential piece of any registrar, so the information should be easy to discover.

 Once you have located the page within your domain registrar's site where you will add the records, simply select the appropriate record type, and add the name and value exactly as written in the .csv files.
-Repeat this process for every record in the .csv files, and save.

 Common Domain Registrars

 For your convenience, here is a collection of help articles that describe the process for a handful of the most popular domain registrars.
 If you don't see yours here, do a web search for help documentation pertaining to DNS records for your specific registrar.
 It is a core functionality of any domain registrar and they will certainly offer documentation of their process.